 Best Hiking Sandal for Everyday Wear

-- Versions: Women’s regular; men’s regular, men’s leather
+- Versions: Women’s regular; men’s regular and men’s leather

 - Weight (pair): 1 lb.
 4 oz. (women’s 7), 1 lb.
 10 oz. (men’s 9), 1 lb.
 12 oz. (men’s leather 9)